konstructio/colony-docs/docs/install/colony-prod/prereqs-colony.md

 ### Other Requirements

-Colony requires root privileges for machine running.
+Root privileges are required for the host machine used to run Colony.